Adjusting PolyJet print settings

 Enter the color manually using the hex code, RGBA, or HSLA values:

 If Tango+ or Agilus30 is a loaded material, you can use the Shore-A slider in addition to the color picker to determine the amount of flexible material used in the mix.
 Lower Shore-A level means more is used, resulting in a softer material.

 This determines how much model material is added in the support.
 When Tango+ is loaded, "Heavy" is the recommended setting.

 You can print a hollow model and determine the thickness.
-If you are printing a VRML file with texture, be sure to select at least 3mm thickness.
+Textured models cannot be printed hollow.